Experiments

 Advanced

 Sometimes we need finer control over when exactly is the data acquired and worry about the download later.
-We can use the acquire argument to Acquisition.
+We can use the acquire argument to acquisition class.
 This means that the data acquisition can be invoked before data download.
 Acquisition calls its acquire first and only when it is finished connects producer with consumers.

 The Experiment class has the attribute base.Experiment.ready_to_prepare_next_sample which is an instance of an asyncio.Event.
 This can be used to tell that most of the experiment is finished and a new iteration of this experiment can be prepared (e.g. by the concert.directors.base.Director.
 In the base.Experiment.run() the base.Experiment.ready_to_prepare_next_sample will be set that at the end of an experiment is is always set.
 In the beginning of the base.Experiment.run() it will be cleared.
 This is an example implementation making use of this: